ansys/pyansys-dev-guide/doc/source/content-writing/rst-files-writers/code-blocks.rst

       :caption: this.py
       :name: this-py

-      print('Explicit is better than implicit.')
+      print("Explicit is better than implicit.")

 Here is how the preceding code block is rendered in the documentation: